 Help all children exercise their right to education

 Plan International is committed to making quality education a reality for children, no matter how difficult it may be to do so.
-Change may be slow but we see firsthand the impact education has on children, and will continue to advocate and advance their rights until every child around the world is in school.© 2018 Plan International Canada Inc. The Plan International Canada, Because I am a Girl, and Spread the Net names and associated logos are trademarks of Plan International Canada Inc.
+Change may be slow but we see firsthand the impact education has on children, and will continue to advocate and advance their rights until every child around the world is in school.© 2019 Plan International Canada Inc. Because I am a Girl, and Spread the Net names and associated logos are trademarks of Plan International Canada Inc.